 All staff should be aware that mental health problems can, in some cases, be an indicator that a child or adult has suffered or is at risk of suffering abuse, neglect or exploitation.
 Only appropriately trained professionals should attempt to make a diagnosis of a mental health problem.
 Education staff, however, are well placed to observe children and adults day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.
 Schools and colleges can access a range of advice to help them identify children in need of extra mental health support, this includes working with external agencies.
 More information can be found in the mental health and behaviour in schools guidance.
+NC Group offers all its staff members the opportunity to access the Proactive Employee Assistance Programme through Corporate Personal Wellbeing, should they need any additional advice or support with Mental Health and wellbeing.
+This offer is also extended to apprentices on programme.

-Doc Control No SAF001 Version Number: 3 Date of last revision: 07/07/2023 Date Produced: September 2020 Author: L. Childs Revised by L. Noble
+Doc Control No SAF001 Version Number: 3 Date of last revision: 24/06/2024 Date Produced: September 2020 Author: L. Childs Revised by L. Noble